Janetfanatic/Fantastic-Four/README.md

 ## Statistical analysis:

-We will also attempt to do a linear regression to see performance of different factors in the analysis.
-Correlation and t-test analysis will also be completed as necessary.
+We will also complete a Pearson correlation study to see which factors are related to cancelation and t-test analysis will also be completed as necessary.

 ## Technologies we will be using:
 1. Jupyter Notebook for *code and ML algo (likely supervised)*